Grants & Loans

 The Greenville County Redevelopment Authority, as the administrator the County’s Entitlement fund from HUD, is developing an Allocation Plan to identify priority housing and service needs in the community that may be supported with HOME-ARP funds and to describe the process that will be used to distribute HOME-ARP funds.

-Please contact Jose Reynoso at the GCRA office at 864-242-9801, ext.
-127 or email him at jreynoso@gcra-sc.org for additional information.
+Please contact Francisco Arnaiz at the GCRA office at (864) 242-9801, ext.
+129 or by email at farnaiz@gcra-sc.org for additional information.